earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 }
 ```

-It can be assigned to a variable:
+It can be assigned to a variable.

+Scala
 ```
 val result = {
   val x = 3